Chapter 05 sneak preview of my current work-in-progress:

 “You let an outsider into the house?”
 Luca bit out.
 But Hanson’s helpless look stopped him from giving free reign to his anger.
-The Zikani wielded earth magic so ancient no other human witch or mage understood it.
+The Zikani wielded earth magic so ancient no other human witch or wizard understood it.
 Even the supernaturals—the daemons, vampires, and werewolves—gave them respectful space.
 Hanson was probably right when he said he’d had no choice.
 “You think she can break the curse,” Luca said.
 “But we’ve already tried everything.”

 “Except this.
 The Zikani have never offered their help before.”

 Luca considered it.
 He knew from bitter experience to expect nothing but disappointment.
 But what if… “All right,” he said.
 “Let’s see what she’s got.”